 "It changed my life forever.
-People from the Army guided me through the toughest years of my life and loved me as their own brother or son."
+People from the from Housing NSW with the express purpose Army guided me through the toughest years of my life and loved me as their own brother or son."

 His, and other stories of life-change, were a key part of a celebration service on Sunday 25 February, held at Ryde Salvation Army.
 A luncheon was held before past and present residents and Ivanhoe Place friends visited the home for the last time.